Home Rafting Guidebook Travel 🔍 Search 🔍

 Hydrology and Hazards of Alien Boof and Mikey's

 REALITY CHECK: Passive floating is for non-swimmers in class II or III.
-Class IV is no place for non-swimmers, if you're out of the boat, you must be alert and active.
-Listen to your guide!
-Aggressively swim toward safety or away from known hazards like the Alien Boof cave is required.
+Class IV is no place for non-swimmers.
+If you're out of the boat, you must be alert and active.
+Aggressive swimming toward safety or away from known hazards like the Alien Boof cave is required.
 Complacency kills.

 Alien Boof & The Cave of Sieves